 You will need to undress from the waist upwards.
-We will ensure your dignity is maintained by covering you whenever possible.
+We will maintain your dignity by covering you whenever possible.

 Our treatment couch is not very comfortable so if you need medication (e.g. painkillers) to help you lie still or flat please bring them with you.